Best Restaurants in Boston

 No. 9 Park

-It’s been 20 years since Barbara Lynch first wrapped wine-soaked prunes in pillowy potato-gnocchi dough and gilded them with butter and foie gras, but this dish—and her entire Franco-Italian repertoire, for that matter—still feels elegant and timeless, not tired.
+It’s been over 20 years since Barbara Lynch first wrapped wine-soaked prunes in pillowy potato-gnocchi dough and gilded them with butter and foie gras, but this dish—and her entire Franco-Italian repertoire, for that matter—still feels elegant and timeless, not tired.
 So how does a fine-dining stalwart like No. 9 Park stay relevant—and fetch breathtaking prices—amid trends that increasingly reward more casual fare?
 Short answer: Food this good simply can’t go out of style.
 Beacon Hill, no9park.com.

 — 31. —